Sounak-107/project-sounak-2025/phase-0-getting-started/README.md

-# 📌 Phase 0: Project Initialization - Project Sounak 2025
+# 📌 Phase 0: Project Initialization - Project Ultimate Path To IoT Ecosystem

 Welcome to **Project Ultimate Path To Iot Ecosystem** – my personal journey to mastering IoT, AI, Web, Cloud, Security, and more.